-2.5.7 Environmental Monitoring
+2.5.8 Environmental Monitoring

 On any system, thermal levels can increase because of poor ventilation, overheating conditions, or fan failure.
-Without detection, an unscheduled shutdown could occur, causing a loss of data or damage to the system itself.
-Environmental Monitoring can monitor the thermal state of AlphaServer systems so that users can be alerted and the system can be shut down in an orderly manner.
+Without detection, an unscheduled shutdown could ensue, causing the system to lose data or even be physically damaged.
+Environmental Monitoring can monitor the thermal state of some AlphaServer systems so that users can be alerted and the system can be shut down in an orderly manner.
 The monitoring framework consists of four components: a loadable kernel module and its associated APIs, the Server System MIB subagent daemon, the envmond daemon, and the envconfig utility.
 For more information, see the System Administration guide.